mdbentaleb/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 	more readable than its numeric IP address, `91.198.174.192`.
 	This mapping is maintained through the Domain Name System.

-- The Role of the DNS
+- The Role of the DNS:
-	the DNS translates domain names into IP addresses, allowing browsers to find the server hosting the website a user wants.
+<br/>the DNS translates domain names into IP addresses,allowing browsers to find the server hosting the website a user wants.

-- The Type of DNS Record for www in `www.foobar.com` The DNS record type for `www.foobar.com` is an A record.
+- The Type of DNS Record for www in `www.foobar.com`:
+<br/>The DNS record type for `www.foobar.com` is an A record.
-	The A record maps a domain name to its corresponding `IPv4 address`.
+<br/>The A record maps a domain name to its corresponding `IPv4 address`.
-	You may check this with `dig www.foobar.com`.
+<br/>You may check this with `dig www.foobar.com`.
-	Although results may vary, this design uses an A record.
+<br/>Although results may vary, this design uses an A record.

 - The Role of the Web Server
-	A web server is either hardware or software that responds to client requests, usually in the `HTTP` or `HTTPS` protocol, and delivers the requested resource or an error message.
+<br/>A web server is either hardware or software that responds to client requests, usually in the `HTTP` or `HTTPS` protocol, and delivers the requested resource or an error message.
-	Primarily, it serves static web pages.
+<br/>Primarily, it serves static web pages.

 - The Role of the Application Server
-	An application server is a server on which the installation, operation, and hosting of applications and associated services for the user, IT department, or organization take place.
+<br/>An application server is a server on which the installation, operation, and hosting of applications and associated services for the user, IT department, or organization take place.
-	It processes dynamic content and facilitates the delivery of high-end consumer or business applications.
+<br/>It processes dynamic content and facilitates the delivery of high-end consumer or business applications.